Texas, nine U.S. states accuse Google of working with Facebook to break antitrust law | MarketScreener

 Google called the Texas lawsuit "meritless."
 Facebook did not immediately respond to a request for comment.

-Wednesday's action raises the legal stakes for Google, which is now expected to face a third antitrust lawsuit from another group of attorneys general on Thursday, according to a source familiar with the matter.
+Wednesday's action raises the legal stakes for Google, which is expected to face a third antitrust lawsuit from more than 30 attorneys general on Thursday, according to a source familiar with the matter.

+Online publishers including Genius Media Group and news website The Nation alleged on Wednesday in a separate antitrust lawsuit, which seeks class action status, that they lost revenue because of Google's dominance in online ads.
+They demand Google divest part of its ads business.

+In its lawsuit, Texas asks a judge to find Google guilty of breaking antitrust law and to order the violations to stop.
+It accuses Google of abusing its monopoly over the digital ads market, allowing its own exchange to win ad auctions even when others bid higher and overcharging publishers for ads.

 "As internal Google documents reveal, Google sought to kill competition and has done so through an array of exclusionary tactics, including an unlawful agreement with Facebook, its largest potential competitive threat," the lawsuit said.

-Paxton joined the U.S. Justice Department's lawsuit against the company in October, which accused the $1 trillion California-based company of illegally using its market power to hobble rivals.
-The lawsuit was joined by 11 other states when it was filed.
+Paxton, along with 10 other state attorneys general, also joined a U.S. Justice Department's lawsuit against the company in October that accused the $1 trillion California-based company of illegally using its market power to hobble rivals.

-The nine states that joined Texas are Arkansas, Indiana, Kentucky, Missouri, Mississippi, South Dakota, North Dakota, Utah and Idaho.
+The nine states that joined Texas on Wednesday are Arkansas, Indiana, Kentucky, Missouri, Mississippi, South Dakota, North Dakota, Utah and Idaho.
+All have Republican prosecutors.

 Google ad sales account for over 80% of Alphabet's revenue.
 But most of the sales and the bulk of Alphabet's profits come from Google's high-margin operation of placing text ads above search results.

-The business targeted by Texas and the other states - placing ads on partner apps and websites - matters far less to Google.
+The business targeted on Wednesday - placing ads on partner apps and websites - matters far less to Google.

 By Diane Bartz and Paresh Dave